-Recording and mapping what habitats, features and species are present in open spaces aids management work and, in turn, conservation.
+Recording and mapping the habitats, features and species present in open spaces aids management work and, in turn, conservation.

-Better knowledge about habitats and the species present in local ecosystems helps with understanding why green spaces are important in the urban setting and improves the context for urban development decisions.
+Improved knowledge about habitats and the species which occur in local ecosystems can help with understanding why green spaces are important in the urban setting and improves the context for urban development decisions.

 Importantly, recording wildlife is a great way to observe the natural world, learn and share knowledge about our environment and spend time outdoors.